 Spring Life Cycle: The life expectancy of a spring in cycles.
 One cycle is a complete open and close of the door.

 PRO TIP: Current regulations call for a minimum of 10,000 cycles for springs.
-At SSC we ensure all of our spring meets or exceeds this.
+At SSC, we ensure all of our springs meet or exceed this.